Myndex/apca-introduction/README.md

 [Derailed analysis of APCA](https://github.com/Myndex/apca-introduction/blob/main/analysis.md) a rebuttle to xi's _"Detailed analysis of APCA"_ which mischaracterizes the differences between various contrast measures.

-[Math Lies and Video](https://github.com/Myndex/apca-introduction/blob/main/Math_Lies_and_Video.md) Or put another way, "How to use math to lie".
+[Math Lies and Videotape](https://github.com/Myndex/apca-introduction/blob/main/Math_Lies_and_Video.md) Or put another way, _"How to use math to lie"_.
 This is a response to a lengthy blog post xi made that is rife with errors and misconceptions, and only serves to confuse and not enlighten on the topic.

-There are also a [large number of issue posts](https://github.com/xi/apca-introduction/issues?q=is%3Aissue) objecting to the misleading information presented at xi's repo.
+There are also a [large number of issue posts](https://github.com/xi/apca-introduction/issues?q=is%3Aissue) objecting to the misleading information presented at xi's repo. xi has closed many of them without action, so if reviewing, look at the closed issues.

 ------